runnerty/runnerty/docs/values.md

 PROCESS_RETRIES_COUNT          - Contains the times that the process have been retried
 ```

-In this example we can see a procces that in the notification use some of the process values to send useful information:
+In this example we can see a process that in the notification use some of the process values to send useful information:

 ```json
 {